anoma/juvix-mkdocs/src/fixtures/index.juvix.md

 ## Example: Module Declaration

-Here's how you declare a module in a Juvix Markdown file:
+Here's how you declare a module in a Juvix Markdown file named `index` (notice this file is located in the `docs` folder, same folder where `Package.juvix` is located):

 ```juvix
 module index;